 Retention of selection documentation

-All selection documentation, including copies of applications, interview notes, referee comments and selection reports, must be retained by the school for 2 years after confirmation of the selection decision.
-This material remains the confidential property of the school and may be destroyed 2 years after the confirmation date.
+All selection documentation, including copies of applications, interview notes, referee comments and selection reports, must be retained by the school for 10 years after confirmation of the selection decision.
+This material remains the confidential property of the school and may be destroyed 10 years after the confirmation date.
+Unsuccessful applications that were not shortlisted can be destroyed 6 months after the recruitment process is finalised.

 A selection documentation checklist is available and is to be attached to each selection file.